PhD position in molecular-ion quantum technologies and precision spectroscopy

-A PhD position is available in our group on the development of quantum technologies for single trapped molecular ions.
+A PhD position is available in the group of Prof. Stefan Willitsch at the University of Basel (Switzerland) on the development of quantum technologies for single trapped molecular ions and their application in precision spectroscopy.

 Project description

 In recent years, impressive advances in the quantum control of ultracold atoms and atomic ions have been achieved which enabled measurements with an unprecedented precision.
-Similarly precise experiments on molecules open up a range of new scientific perspectives including tests of new physical concepts, the implementation of new frequency standards, accurate evaluations of physical theories such as quantum electrodynamics and precise determinations of fundamental constants.
+Similarly precise experiments on molecules open up a range of new scientific perspectives owing to their rich level structure combining rotational and vibrational degrees of freedom.
+These include tests of new physical concepts, the implementation of new frequency standards, accurate evaluations of physical theories such as quantum electrodynamics and precise determinations of fundamental constants.
 They also lay the foundations for applications of molecules in the realm of modern quantum science such as quantum information and quantum sensing.

-We have recently developed a new experimental approach enabling the readout of the quantum state of a single trapped molecular ion without destroying the molecule and indeed its quantum state itself.
-In the present project, the potential of this new method will be harnessed to perform highly sensitive and precise spectroscopic measurements on single moelcules.
-In the project, we will introduce completely new methods for molecular spectroscopy, further develop quantum technologies for molecular systems and establish new limits for the measurement precision of trapped molecules.
+We have recently developed a new experimental approach enabling the readout and coherent manipulation of the quantum state of a single trapped molecular ion without destroying the molecule and indeed its quantum state itself.
+In the present project, the potential of this new method will be harnessed to perform highly sensitive and precise spectroscopic measurements on single molecules.
+In the project, we will introduce completely new approaches to molecular spectroscopy, further develop quantum technologies for molecular systems and establish new limits for the measurement precision of trapped molecules.

 For further information, please refer to recent publications, e.g.,